Continuing Medical Education (CME)

 - American Board of Internal Medicine MOC Part II Credit

-- American Board of Pediatrics MOC Part II Credit
+- American Board of Surgery MOC Part II Credit

-Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn up to 1.5 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.
+Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn 2.5 MOC Part II Credits in the American Board of Surgery Maintenance of Certification (MOC) program.
+It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABS MOC Part II Credits.